 Best for: YouTubers, online course creators, personal brand videos

-Rask AI positions itself as the most comprehensive localization platform, supporting over 130 languages — more than any other tool reviewed here.
+Rask AI positions itself as the most comprehensive localization platform, supporting over 130 languages — more than most other tools reviewed here.
 Their multi-speaker detection handles interviews, panel discussions, and videos with multiple presenters, automatically assigning different voices to different speakers.
 This makes Rask particularly strong for podcast-style content and corporate training videos.

 Supported languages: 130+